 1. Design unique candles:

-Designing and making your own candles is the fun part, and that’s probably why you’re looking to make this artisan craft your side or full-time business.
+Designing and making your own custom candles is the fun part, and that’s probably why you’re looking to make this artisan craft your side or full-time business.

 Candle making allows you to play with shapes, scents, and colors to create attractive products. for example: